tmtsoftware/esw/docs/src/main/scripts/dsl/services/sequencer-command-service.md

 If the Sequencer is in idle/loaded state, and it receives the `goOffline` command, the @ref:[goOffline handlers](../constructs/handlers.md#online-and-offline-handlers) of the receiving Sequencer will be called.
 In case the handlers fail, a `GoOfflineHookFailed` response would be sent, resulting the Sequencer remains in the previous state.
-Otherwise an `Ok` message is sent, and the Sequencer goes to offline state.
+Otherwise, an `Ok` message is sent, and the Sequencer goes to offline state.

 Kotlin
 : @@snip [SequencerCommandServiceDslExample.kts](../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/SequencerCommandServiceDslExample.kts) { #goOffline }